8 Things To Make With Washi Tape That Will Blow Your Mind!

 There are so many things to make with washi tape that your problem may end up becoming an embarrassment of riches.
 Decorations, crafts, even jewelry – can be put together using this unique crating tape that is definitely taking this little corner of the world by storm.

-Some of the Coolest Things To Make From Washi Tape!
+Some of the Coolest Things Are Made From Washi Tape!

 (Oh, and this list is not exhaustive by the way)